slimtoolkit/slim/README.md

 ## WIP

-Docker 1.9 and 1.10 updates haven't been merged yet.
-Use Docker 1.8 for now.
+Docker 1.10 updates haven't been merged yet.
+Use Docker 1.8 or 1.9.

 ## DEMO VIDEO